-WHAT(3) > 0.0: Multiplicative factor to be applied to the two energy thresholds for RR/splitting (defined by option WW-THRESh) in the region of interest

-< 0.0: resets to 1.0 (thresholds not modified) a possible value set in a previous WW-FACTOr card This value can be overridden in the user routine UBSSET (p.
-414) by assigning a value to variable WWMUL.
+- WHAT(3) > 0.0: Multiplicative factor to be applied to the two energy thresholds for RR/splitting (defined by option WW-THRESh) in the region of interest - = 0.0: ignored - < 0.0: resets to 1.0 (thresholds not modified) a possible value set in a previous WW-FACTOr card This value can be overridden in the user routine UBSSET (p.
+421) by assigning a value to variable WWMUL.